harness/developer-hub/release-notes/security-testing-orchestration.md

 * The Security Tests tab now renders tables from tool-provided descriptions in the **Issue Details** panel.
 (STO-5857)

 * The UI now uses consistent terminology when referring to exemptions.
-All references to "ignore" and "ignored" have been updated to "exempt" and "exempted."
+All references to "ignore" and "ignored" have been updated to "exempt" and "exempted".
 (STO-5749)

 * The Security Testing Dashboard includes a new **Target Type** filter.
 (STO-5732)